 John Michael Jones Gets a Life

-One page is being drafted per week, 42 are done.
-Currently 30/42 draft pages have been produced for publication in Mad PX Mondays and on Bunny Trail Junction.
+One page is being drafted per week, 55 are done.
+Currently 41/55 draft pages have been produced for publication in Mad PX Mondays and on Bunny Trail Junction.
+Because the draft isn’t finished I am not certain I can land this story.
+But we’re sure gonna do our best.

 John Michael Jones Gets a Life is the story of a homeschool boy getting sucked into a video game world along with his friends, and having adventures that touch on the media, religion and our modern lives, without sacrificing fun fights with dragons and monsters.